otto001/teha/README.md

 - Detailed Information on a single project
 - Shows title, priority, color
 - Shows some basic statisitcs (e.g., number of tasks/completed tasks/progress/hours left to do/hours completed)
-- Includes a list of tasks, possibly multiple categories (todo, completed, etc...)
-- Tapping on a task navigates to task details
 - Edit button (trailing navigation)
   - Presents sheet like project add (reuse code!!)
+- Navigation link to list of tasks of this project
+  - Re-use list from tasks tab, but with project filter locked

 ### Tasks
 - Landing tab